x-heep/x-heep/docs/source/Configuration/PeripheralConfiguration.md

 ## Adding a custom configuration

 An example is shown in [configs/general.py](https://github.com/x-heep/x-heep/blob/main/configs/general.py).
 First, both domains must be created.
 If a domain is not created, X-HEEP will be built with the provided HJSON configuration.
-Base Peripheral domain starts from 0x20000000, User peripheral domain starts from 0x30000000, and each fills 1MB.
+Each peripheral domain must be included in the system's [address map](./AddressMap).

 Each peripheral has its own class, that must be imported from `peripherals.base_peripherals.py`or `peripherals.user_peripherals.py`.